LottePitcher/open-source-umbraco-cloud/Readme.md

 I've raised issues for specific things I'd like people to test.
 But you're welcome to try whatever you like to have a go at the workflow contribution yourself.

-In your fork, please work in a branch and a raise a pull request targetting the default branch of `develop`.
+In your fork, work in a new branch and a raise a pull request targetting the default branch of `develop`.

 If you're creating new Document Types, Templates or Data Types you should see a corresponding .uda file for each item in your list of changes to commit.
 Make sure you commit those!